cmusjtuliuyuan/SequenceTagging/README.md

 Test this model on CONLL2000, the result shown in below:
 ![image](https://github.com/cmusjtuliuyuan/SequenceTagging/blob/master/CONLL2000.png)

-I am writing CRF-LSTM model now...
+The CRF-LSTM model part is done.

 Some of the code is from https://github.com/glample/tagger I want to make the structure of my code is similar with /glample/tagger as much as possible.